This post was published inDoors & Hardware

 - These standards do not include a requirement for stair door hardware to have a tactile warning.

-- Applying a tactile warning to stair doors could prevent a person who is blind from accessing the exit.
+- Applying a tactile warning to stair doors could prevent a person with a visual impairment from accessing the exit.

-- “Detectable Warnings” required by some codes and standards are typically raised domes in the flooring.
+- “Detectable Warnings” required by some codes and standards are typically raised domes in the floor surface.

 - Some state or local standards may require tactile warnings on certain doors.